 When the thesis is written it is publicly discussed and defended.
 The discussant must be an expert in the relevant field.
 The thesis defense is given a pass or fail grade.
 The decision of this grade is made by a committee consisting of three members.
 The discussant as well as the composition of the committee follows the guidelines of Stockholm University.
 The main supervisor propose the discussant and the committee and the decision is made by the Faculty of Social Sciences at Stockholm University.

 The official channel of communication between the graduate students and the department as well as other bodies of relevance.

 Previous job placements

 Our graduates successfully go on to top job placements, both internationally and in Sweden.

 The Stockholm program

-The joint undertaking by SU and SSE in offering common courses is called the Stockholm Doctoral Course Programme in Economics, Econometrics and Finance, SDPE.
-This means that students at Stockholm University and Stockholm School of Economics have access to the same course programme.
-Uppsala University is also part of the broader PhD course program so PhD students can take courses there from the second year as well as students from Uppsala University take courses in the SDPE program.
+The joint undertaking by SU and SSE in offering common courses is called the Stockholm Doctoral Course Program in Economics, Econometrics and Finance (SDPE).
+This means that students at Stockholm University and Stockholm School of Economics have access to the same course program.
+Uppsala University is also part of the broader PhD course program.

 A new specialization in money-finance